mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   // +required
   Name string

-  // CapacityConsumption defines a set of capacities
+  // Capacity defines a set of capacities
   // that a device will consume from a capacity pool.
   //
   // The capacity pool is not specified here but is determined